 The Netherlands Organisation for Scientific Research (NWO) and the Netherlands AI Coalition launched the NWA call for ‘Human-centric AI for an inclusive society: Towards an ecosystem of trust’.
 After testing by an independent NWO evaluation committee, five projects were approved at the end of January 2022, including this ELSA Lab.
 The NL AIC would like to congratulate all the parties involved in obtaining this funding and wishes them every success in the further development of the Lab.

 The overview shows the parties involved in the consortium.
-If you’re interested in this ELSA Lab, please contact Mirjam Plantina.
+If you’re interested in this ELSA Lab, please visit the website of contact Mirjam Plantinga.
 If you would like more information about human-centric AI and the ELSA concept, please go to this page.